-1. Development of the frequency-independent, in-vacuum, suspended squeezed light source and integration on AdV by 2017-18.
+1. Development of the frequency-independent, in-vacuum, suspended squeezed light source and integration on AdV by 2018-20.
 The integration of the squeezer should be made in the same time window required for the installation of the other AdV upgrades.

 The squeezing source will be used in the first years of the AdV operation as a FIS source to mitigate the risk related to high input optical power.
-Figure 1.4 of the AdV squeezing TDR shows that using FIS, the full power (125 W) sensitivity could be approached at much lower input power (25 W).
+Figure 1.4 of the AdV squeezing TDR shows that using FIS, the full power

+(125 W) sensitivity could be approached at much lower input power (25 W).

 To meet the short term integration plan, development of the in-vacuum squeezer with all the related and necessary optical, electronic and mechanical systems (auto-alignment systems, low loss ITF injection optics, in-vacuum electronics etc.) should start as soon as possible.
+Possibly these activities should start in early 2017 and be completed by 2018.

 2. Filter cavity for frequency dependent squeezed light.
-Integration on AdV in 2019-2020 or after the deployment of the full input laser power.
+Integration on AdV in 2020 or after the deployment of the full input laser power.

 To convert FIS to FDS will require the FC after the in-vacuum squeezed source.
-An early installation of its main infrastructures during the first planned upgrade of AdV in 2017-18 is highly recommended.
+An early installation of its main infrastructures during the first planned upgrade of AdV in 2018-19 is highly recommended.
 The target improvements in injection losses and phase jitter will require R&D and could be tested on the detector as enhancements of the FIS subsystem.